 The one-day workshop will be held at the same venue as ICSE.
 The workshop format will include presentations (a small portion of the workshop to warm up the discussions), skill practice (e.g., networking skill practice right before ICSE starts!), small-group mentoring pods based on the topics of your interest, and panel discussions on topics of common interest.
 The mentors will have diverse expertise and experiences to offer different perspectives, such as researchers at different stages with academic or industrial backgrounds.

-Based on previous ICSEs, the workshop will likely be held on Tuesday, the day before the main conference starts.
-However, this date has yet to be confirmed.
+The workshop will be held on Tuesday, 14th April, the day before the main conference starts.

 More information on the workshop organization will be posted soon.